bueler/stokes-ice-tutorial/README.md

 ## purpose

 Provide an easy-to-modify and well-documented finite element solver for glacier modeling, for planar and 3D glacier geometries, without shallowness assumptions in the equations.
-This is not a _library_, it is a _tutorial_, but it can be used as a starting point for other projects.
+This is a _tutorial_, not a _library_, but it can be used as a starting point for other projects.

 <p align="center">
 <img src="latex/figs/stage3speed.png" alt="ice speed in a glacier" />